bhecquet/seleniumRobot/doc/chap2_Installation.md

 - Appium
 - Android SDK / Genymotion to test on android simulator / emulator
 - XCode (Mac OS X) to test on iPhone Simulator

+#### Installing Appium ####
+Either install it with .dmg on Mac or .exe on Windows or through npm `npm install -g appium` Set `APPIUM_HOME` environment variable to point to path where appium has been installed:
+- On Windows, using .exe, it's the root path where Appium.exe is located
+- On Mac, using .dmg, it will be `/Applications/Appium.app/Contents/Resources/app`
+- On any platform using npm installation, it will be the path where root `node_modules` folder has been created.
+This folder should contain an `appium` subfolder

+On Linux/Mac systems, you can add `export APPIUM_HOME=<path to appium>` to the `.bash_profile` file in home directory

+#### Configuring Android for tests ####
+- Install android SDK (the zip/command line tools version is enough) : [https://developer.android.com/studio/index.html#downloads](https://developer.android.com/studio/index.html#downloads)
+- Install Intel HAXM driver to allow Virtual machine speedup.
+This can also be installed through Android SDK Manager
+- Open SDK Manager and select the android images corresponding to the versions you wish to use (select only x86 Atom 64 bits).
+Install the components
+- In AVD Manager, create a virtual machine (activate graphic acceleration) and start it.
+You should be able to use your Android virtual device.
+- Add `ANDROID_HOME` environment variable pointing to root of android tools.
+This is the directory where AVDManager is copied

+#### Configuring iOS for tests ####
+Follow appium instruction here [http://appium.io/slate/en/master/?ruby#running-appium-on-mac-os-x] (http://appium.io/slate/en/master/?ruby#running-appium-on-mac-os-x)
+Check installation with appium-doctor:
+- `npm install appium-doctor`
+- in node_modules/appium-doctor, `node . --ios`